gbalduzz/NDArray/README.md

 // Use the value of the indices (stored in a std::array) to perform operations. nd::broadcastIndex([](float& a, auto& index){ a = index[0] + index[1] + index[2];}, A);
 ```

+# Bound checking
+The matching of shapes during the evaluation of a lazy function, or the validity of indices and
+ranges, is checked through assertions when the flag `-DNDEBUG` is not defined.